Chapter Forty Five

 Gantner and Min, according to the GPS, are returning to the hotel.
 Amaya goes downstairs, it’s early afternoon.
 The birds, and the GPS both report they’d driven to a location in midtown.
 Monks appeared, they watched Gantner alone in the car.
 Min emerged from her psychiatrist’s office and they were driven to Four Seasons.
 They had lunch, now returning.

 Amaya catches them entering, She approaches from down the street, not from inside the hotel.
 Min walks straight in, Gantner is outside giving the driver instructions.
-Amaya stands between him and the hotel entrance, he turns, the driver takes off, Gantner stops and takes in the young girl looking lost.
+Amaya stands between him and the hotel entrance, he turns, the driver takes off, Gantner stops and takes in the young girl looking puzzled.

 Gantner, “May I help?
 You appear to be lost.”